ij-build/ij/docs/config.md

 See the section on [extending a config](https://github.com/efritz/ij/blob/master/docs/extend.md#user-content-extending-a-config) about the semantics of the `extends` property.

-See the documentation on [environments](https://github.com/efritz/ij/blob/master/docs/environment.md#user-content-environment) for details on the `env_file` and `environment` properties.
+See the documentation on [environments](https://github.com/efritz/ij/blob/master/docs/environment.md#user-content-environment) for details on the `env-file` and `environment` properties.

 ## Options